banner

 Choose upcycled products

 Prioritize products made from upcycled ingredients, such as foods made from rescued fruits or veggies.
-And while it’s relatively new, more and more companies are applying to have their products bear the Upcycled Certified label by the Upcycled Food Association (the first third-party certification of its kind).
+More companies are applying to have their products bear the Upcycled Certified label by the Upcycled Food Association (the first third-party certification of its kind).

 Buy only what you need

-The bulk of household food waste happens because we buy more than we can use before it goes bad.
-Consider using a journal or notepad to track your family’s consumption (and what you toss) and use that to guide your next grocery trip.
+Household food waste often happens because we buy more than we can use before it goes bad.
+Consider tracking your family’s consumption (and what you toss) to guide your next grocery trip.

 Store food properly